 There are already 7 billion people on Earth, and this figure is expected to grow to a staggering 9 billion people by 2050.
-The planet must produce 70 percent more food to meet the coming hunger needs, according to the United Nations Food and Agriculture Organization.
+The planet must produce 70% more food to meet the coming hunger needs, according to the United Nations Food and Agriculture Organization.
 Right now, 795 million people on this planet suffer from hunger, and we don’t have enough arable land and fresh water to feed 2 billion more without incurring severe losses to the natural world.

 But there is a solution.
-Studies show that by implementing better and proven management measures we can potentially increase the global fish catch by up to 15 percent from current levels.
+Studies show that by implementing better and proven management measures we can potentially increase the global fish catch by up to 15% from current levels.
 We can rebuild ocean biodiversity and abundance and be able to feed a billion people a healthy seafood meal each day.